-Another excellent reason to use infographics for marketing is because people love sharing them.
+Another reason to use infographics for link building is because people love sharing them.
 This means infographics provide an optimal opportunity to acquire links.
 Many marketers like infographics because they provide a good avenue between traditional marketing and what’s considered to be manual link building.

 Before we dive deep into learning how to build links with infographics, you first need to understand that it seems everyone has jumped aboard the infographic bandwagon.
 From 2010 to 2012 alone, there was an 800% increase in the number of searches for infographics on Google.
 For brands, this gives you a pivotal marketing platform to build off of.
 On average, you can increase traffic to your site by at least 12% by using infographics.

 But to acquire links that improve the SEO value of your infographic, it needs to be better than all of the others already published on the internet.

 The first step in acquiring quality links for an infographic is creating one that will actually attract such links.
 Here’s a quick overview of how to design an infographic that attracts quality links.

 First and foremost, your infographic must showcase credible data.
 While graphics and design are definitely important to creating a good infographic, the data being presented must come from authoritative sources.
 The data must also be current.
 After all, there’s nothing worse than looking at a really neat infographic only to get to the bottom of it and realize the data you were reading about was from 15 years ago.

 Finding credible data isn’t as tricky as many people make it out to be.
 There are tons of sites online that provide data backed by credible sources. .gov and .edu sites are especially helpful when collecting data for an infographic.